jneuhauser/swupdate/doc/source/swupdate.rst

 ------------------------

 This is a common issue when SWUpdate is built.
 SWUpdate depends on this library, that is generated from the U-Boot's sources.
-This library allows to safe modify the U-Boot environment.
+This library allows one to safe modify the U-Boot environment.
 It is not required if U-Boot is not used as bootloader.
 If SWUpdate cannot be linked, you are using an old version of U-Boot (you need at least 2016.05).
 If this is the case, you can add your own recipe for